 The focus of Professor Tsang’s work is the development of a knowledge base for human service practice in a globalized context, combining conventional and creative forms of knowledge production.
-The key themes are diversity, global community, and innovation in practice, with active integration of theory and research.
+The key themes of his work are innovations in human service, diversity and global community, with active integration of theory and research.

 His major activities include:

-- Development and testing of direct practice models (SSLD – Strategies and Skills Learning and Development; ICCP – Integrative Cross-cultural Clinical Practice)
+- Development and testing of direct practice model and programs (SSLD – Strategies and Skills Learning and Development

 - Social work in China: Development of social work both as a practice profession and as an academic discipline in China